 - A small basket or bowl

 If your children are wild and unruly animals like mine, you may choose to laminate your Chinese zodiac word cards but this step is optional.
 I wanted ours to last a long time, so I went with laminated.

-Below is your free Chinese zodiac animal printable for this Chinese New Year activity, simply click on the organe link and it will take you to your free printable!
+Below is your free printable for this Chinese zodiac game with the names of the zodiac animals for this Chinese New Year activity, simply click on the pink link and it will take you to your free printable!

 How to make this Chinese New Year preschool activity

 Here are the steps for making this CNY game.

 #1.
 Gather your supplies